python/mypy/docs/source/running_mypy.rst

-    main.py:1: error: No library stub file for standard library module 'antigravity' main.py:2: error: No library stub file for module 'flask' main.py:3: error: Cannot find module named 'this_module_does_not_exist'
+    main.py:1: error: No library stub file for standard library module 'antigravity' main.py:2: error: No library stub file for module 'flask' main.py:3: error: Cannot find implementation or library stub for module named 'this_module_does_not_exist'

 There are several different things you can try doing, depending on the exact nature of the module.